The purpose of this test is to evaluate the condition of the glow plugs based on the total current draw, while also confirming their operation time.

 This known good waveform has the following characteristics:

-Use the vehicle data to identify system switching and on time characteristics.
+Use appropriate vehicle data to identify the system switching and on time characteristics.

-It is important to be able to identify “control” failure as a cause of glow plug failure.
+It is important to be able to identify control failures, such as those that might occur in the ECM, glow control module, or other relays, as a cause of glow plug failure.

 Other causes of glow plug failure can be;